databrickslabs/dbldatagen/docs/source/APIDOCS.md

 In the
 [Github project directory](https://github.com/databrickslabs/dbldatagen/tree/release/v0.2.1) ,
-there are a number of examples and tutorials.
+there are several examples and tutorials.

-The Python examples in the `examples` folder can be run directly or imported into the Databricks runtime environment as Python files.
+The Python examples in the `examples` folder can be run directly or imported into the Databricks runtime environment as Python notebooks.

-The examples in the `tutorials` folder are in Databricks notebook export format and are intended to be imported into the Databricks workspace environment.
+The examples in the `tutorials` folder are in Databricks notebook export format and can be imported into the Databricks workspace environment.

 ## Basic concepts